00vqla/music-sheets-dl/README.md

 # tracker-sheets-dl

-Python script to download and tag music from Google Sheets trackers (with pillowcase.su links)
+A python tool to download and tag music from Google Sheets trackers (with pillowcase.su links)

 ## Features